+Sir Trevor Carmichael

+Age 77

-Sir Trevor Carmichael Age 76 Director of AORE since 2014
+Director of AORE since 2014

-Sir Trevor Carmichael, KA, LVO, QC, is a Director of AORE.
+Sir Trevor Carmichael, KA, LVO, QC, is a director of AORE and Orpheus Re Ltd., a Barbados subsidiary of the Company.
 Sir Trevor is the founder of Chancery Chambers, a Barbados law firm engaged primarily in international business law, environmental law and law related to charities.
 He is a member of the Middle Temple in London and the Barbados Bar.
 He is also a member of the International Bar Association, the Inter-American Bar Association and a Committee member of the Inter-American Bar Foundation as well as an associate member of the Canadian Bar Association.
 Sir Trevor holds memberships in the International Tax Planning Association, the International Fiscal Association, and is Charter President of the Barbados Chapter of the International Fiscal Association.
 He is a Life Fellow of the Institute for Advanced Legal Studies in the United Kingdom, a Life Member of the Commonwealth Magistrates and Judges Association and a member of the International Law Association.
 Sir Trevor was the recipient on the National Honors List for his contribution to the law, financial services and the preservation of national heritage.
 In 2012, he was awarded the Governor of Canada's Medallion.
 In 2013, he was appointed by the Governor General of Barbados as an Independent Senator to Barbados' Upper Chamber.
-In June of 2013, he was appointed as a Lieutenant of the Royal Victorian Order in the Queen's Birthday Honours List, and was awarded the Knight of St. Andrew in the 2013 Barbados Independent Honours.
+In June of 2013, he was appointed as a Lieutenant of the Royal Victorian Order in the Queen's Birthday Honours List and was awarded the Knight of St. Andrew in the 2013 Barbados Independent Honours.